The Day Before Headed to PS5, Xbox Series X|S and PC

-Publisher MyTona and developer Fntastic announced the open-world massively multiplayer online survival game, The Day Before ,will launch for PC via Steam on June 22, 2022.
+Publisher MyTona and developer Fntastic announced the open-world massively multiplayer online survival game, The Day Before, will launch for PC via Steam on June 22, 2022.
 It will also launch for the PlayStation 5 and Xbox Series X|S, however, a release date was not announced for the console versions.

 View a new gameplay trailer below: